hitthecodelabs/CreativeAI-Portraits/README.md

 # CreativeAI-Portraits

 ## Project Overview
-This portfolio showcases images generated using various versions of Stable Diffusion models, including the SDXL-Turbo.
+This portfolio showcases images generated using various versions of Stable Diffusion models.
 The images were created in a Colab notebook and demonstrate the model's capability to generate detailed, creative, and complex images from textual prompts.

 ### Objectives
 - To explore and compare the capabilities of different versions of Stable Diffusion.